vincentbernat/network-lab/README.md

 and be used as a base for other labs.

 **⚠ Warning!** Currently, most labs won't work due to the inability to use an overlay over 9P starting from kernel 4.2.
-The `rtbh` lab is the current exception.
+The `rtbh` and `generic` lab are the current exception.
+The changes are quite invasive and therefore other labs have not been updated.

 License
 -------